-Normal reactions to traumatic situations
+Normal reactions to disaster

 People also have different reactions in the days and weeks following a disaster.
 Though all people react to danger, the severity of their reaction differs.
 Some people react only briefly and then return to normal functioning.
 Others have a delayed reaction to the events.
 Still others have ongoing reactions (Norris, F. 2009).
 For as many as 70% of people, all reactions will subside without the help of anyone other than family and friends.